 Crowdpurr Views Explained

-Crowdpurr calls various participant response data available, Views.
+Crowdpurr refers to various participant response data displays available as Views.
 For example, Show Rankings Leaderboard (R), or Show Game Notes (N).
 Each View is followed by a letter to indicate its keyboard shortcut to quickly enable that view.
-Views can be turned off and on by clicking the View's button under the Viewer Controls box or by pressing its keyboard shortcut.
+Views can be turned off and on by clicking the corresponding View button under the Viewer Controls box or by pressing its keyboard shortcut.
 Each View is essentially a toggle switch that toggles that View off and on.
-Usually, as the host, you will show these Views after calling a square to update your crowd with the current "Player Rankings" of the game.
+Usually, as the host, you'll typically show these Views after calling a square to update your crowd with the current Rankings Leaderboard of the game.

 Turning On Views